preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

-Publishing Apps
+Publishing apps
 =================

-Within a Business Profile several Publishing Apps can be active for different settings.
-To be able to create a Publishing App, at least one template for Publishing Apps must be available.
+Within a business profile several publishing apps can be active for different settings.
+To be able to create a publishing app, at least one template for publishing apps must be available.
 If none are, create a template first.

-Here you will see a list of Publishing Apps in the Business Profile, for example:
+Here you will see a list of Publishing Apps in the business profile, for example:

 .. image:: publishing-apps-apps-612.png